JangSeongwon/MURM/README.md

            Images: Simply Concatenate features as in Lookcloser
            Reward:

-    - Do I have to add noisy dataset?? and how much offline prior data??
+    - Point1: Do I have to add noisy dataset??
+    - Point2: How much offline demo data??
+    - Point3: Add robot state information

 6. *If* success rate is satisfactory, Go for online fine-tuning as well